 The workshop addressed two priorities identified in collaboration with the IIJ’s Tunisian partners: a) the handling and securing of evidence, including digital data, in terrorism cases within a rule of law framework; and b) establishing efficient inter-agency and international cooperation mechanisms for effective investigations and prosecutions.
 Drawing on the international good practices in the Global Counterterrorism Forum’s (GCTF) Rabat Memorandum on Good Practices for Effective Counterterrorism Practice in the Criminal Justice Sector, the Recommendations for Using and Protecting Intelligence Information in Rule of Law-Based, Criminal Justice Sector-Led Investigations and Prosecutions (elucidating Good Practice 6 of the Rabat Memorandum), the Abuja Recommendations on the Collection, Use and Sharing of Evidence for Purposes of Criminal Prosecution of Terrorist Suspects, and the IIJ Good Practices for Central Authorities, as well as contributions from expert practitioners from the Australian Federal Police, France’s CIVIPOL, CT MENA and UNODC, the workshop robustly addressed these national priorities through substantive lectures, plenary discussions, and interactive and practical exercises.

-For more information on this event contact IIJ Senior Investigations Advisor Joe Connell.
+For more information on this workshop or the IIJ Investigations Initiative, please contact Senior Investigations Adviser Philip Tucker.